MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 ### Hospital

 Streamline communication and collaboration between multiple wards, pods, and departments within a hospital.
-This template includes a set of base channels for hospital operations, and can be self-extended to include specialties, ad-hoc.
+This template includes a set of base channels for hospital operations, and can be self-extended to include specialties, ad hoc.

 | Base template type |baseTemplateId | Properties that come with this base template |
 | ------------------|-- |----------------------------------------------------- |